CodeYourFuture/wordpress-module/lesson3.md

 #### Exercise
 _Register your own custom post type from your plugin.
 Google around and see if you can find a way to change the default icon in the sidebar in the WordPress admin._

+The best place to go to find out what you can do with post types is the WordPress Codex: https://codex.wordpress.org/Post_Types.

+### Listing custom post types

+In the previous lesson on theme development you were introduced to the [template hierachy](https://github.com/CodeYourFuture/wordpress-module/blob/master/lesson2.md#the-template-hierarchy).
+Like posts and pages you can also create custom templates for listing your custom post types.
+In WordPress such a list is referred to as an "archive". **You will need this for your group project** to list bikes for sale.

+#### Exercise
+_Using the template hierarcy, figure out how to build a custom archive template for your custom post type._